Convicted triggerman has outburst during sister’s emotional testimony, rushed out of courtroom

 The defense on Tuesday also called on Love’s mother, Vea Love, who told jurors her son had been quiet and intelligent as a child, but started getting into trouble as he got older, FOX 4 reported.
 Love has served time in juvenile jail and in prison for aggravated robberies, assaults and weapons violations.

 His siblings tearfully stood by him, testifying he’s a good father to his three children.
-Love’s younger brother left the courtroom in tears, according to the station.
+Love’s younger brother left the courtroom sobbing, according to the station.

 Closing arguments and jury deliberation are expected Wednesday.